 How to Claim and Control Your Law Firm’s Directory Listings

 Google evaluates the consistency of your name, address, and phone (NAP) in citations.
-Essentially, part of the process of Local SEO includes not only ensuring that your law firm has quality citations online, but also to claim your listings in various local directories to ensure that your NAP is identical for all citations.
+Essentially, part of the process of law firm SEO includes not only ensuring that your law firm has quality citations online but also to claim your listings in various local directories to ensure that your NAP is identical for all citations.

 - Use a Local Website Claiming Service: Claiming or manually creating every possible listing can take a LONG time.
 Claiming services allow you to pay to claim multiple citations at once.
 Some listings will show up within minutes whereas others may take weeks to appear.
 Examples include Moz Local, Yext, Universal Business Listings, Factual, and Yahoo Localworks.
 Personally, I am a fan of Moz Local which offers a good deal at $84 per year.

 - Google, Bing, & Apple – Claim or create listings on Google My Business (formerly Google Places), Bing Places for Business, and Apple Maps Connect.

 - Claim Listing in Aggregators – Some aggregators require owner-verification by telephone, so be ready to answer your law firm’s telephone line and enter in a PIN number with sites such as ExpressUpdate and Acxiom.